elleryjh/futility-closet-puzzles/index.md

 </details>
 -->

- ## Episode 67: Composing Beyond the Grave
+ ## Episode 68: The Niihau Incident

-Template:
 - Greg reading, Sharon guessing
 - Segment begins at 29:30
 - Puzzle begins 30:00
 - Source: Irwin Brecker's 2010 book, Lateral Thinking Puzzles
-- Based on a true story

 Both Brian and Bill were going from Marble Arch to Victoria Station.
 Brian was driving at normal speed, while Bill started on foot.